Frequently Asked Questions (FAQs)

 33. What happens if new and important evidence is discovered after the appeal has been filed?

-If the Appellant believes it has discovered new relevant evidence, Appellant may file a motion with the Panel to remand the case back to the original licensing agency for reconsideration.
+If the Appellant believes it has discovered new relevant evidence, Appellant may file a motion with the Panel to remand the case back to the Department for reconsideration.
 In support of its motion, Appellant must submit a written affidavit discussing each of the following: